Common-Pool Resources

 A typical example is household use of a groundwater basin to satisfy individual needs.

-The tragedy of commons
+What is The tragedy of commons

-• A common-pool resource is shared by a community or a group of people.
+• A common pool resource is shared by a community or a group of people

-• Each consumer is free to use the resource for his economic benefit.
+• Each consumer is free to use the resource for his economic benefit

-• However, each consumer's resource use reduces the total stock available.
+• However, each consumer's resource use reduces the total stock available

 • Being rivalrous, consumers compete over the use of the resource.
-This rivalry leads to overconsumption of the resource.
+This rivalry leads to overconsumption of the resource

-• The collective behavior of all such consumers ultimately depletes the resource, and they can no longer benefit from it.
+• The collective behavior of all such consumers ultimately depletes the resource, and they can no longer benefit from it

-The concept was further built upon by numerous scholars like Garret Hardin, who elaborated upon Lloyd's theory.
+The term was first coined by the British economist William Forster Llyod in 1833.
+The concept was further built upon by scholars like Garret Hardin, who elaborated on Lloyd's theory.

 The example used by Lloyd described a common pastoral land in a community where herders brought their cattle to graze.
 Being a natural resource, it is non-excludable, giving every herder a right to use the pasture.